MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/guesser_modules.rst

    guesser_modules/default_guesser

-.. rubric:: guesser core modules
+.. rubric:: Guesser core modules

 The remaining pages are primarily of interest to developers as they contain functions and classes that are used in the implementation of